Websites don’t just magically show up and rank on Googles first page.

 #21 Positive Velocity – While it’s hard to define the ideal link velocity, this metric refers to the rate at which your site is receiving new backlinks.
 You want activity, but not so much that it looks like you’re trying to spam the system.
 Maintaining this metric will give you a SERP boost for sure.

-#22 “Hub” Page Links – An article from Aaron Wall shows that earning links from pages that are structured as a resource (i.e “Hub) are more valuable that others.
+#22 “Hub” Page Links – Earning links from pages that are structured as a resource (i.e “Hub) are more valuable that others.

 #23 Number of Outbound Links on the Page – The more links on the page, the more links Google has to follow and take into account.
 Believe it or not, even Google’s technology has it’s limitations and the further your link is from the top, the less likely it will even be seen.